tweag/python-monorepo-example/2019-02-06-mapping-open-source.md

 required to reproduce this image yourself.

-The following image of the dependency graph was laid out in the same way, but shows the package name of each node explicitely.
+The following image of the dependency graph was laid out in the same way, but shows the package name of each node explicitly.
 As before, the package names are scaled non-linearly with the in degree of the node.
 The names of the largest nodes - we'll call them hub nodes - are well readable but to read the labels of the smaller nodes you should click on the image and use your browsers